micahwoods/micahwoods.github.io/_posts/2018-04-16-three-recent-conversations.md

 tags: [Web/Tech, clipvol, climate, MLSN]
 ---

 This is a friendly reminder that the information here can be obtained automatically by [RSS](http://www.asianturfgrass.com/feed.xml) or [email](http://www.subscribepage.com/atc_blog_email) every time there is an update, and then can be read or deleted at one's leisure.
-If you are reading this, you probably already know this.
-But I'm sending out another reminder, for those who don't know about this automation.
+If you are reading now, you likely already know this.
+I'm sending out another reminder, for those who don't know about this automation.

-I make this reminder because in the past month I had three separate conversations with colleagues in which we discussed topics I thought they would have been aware of.
-But they weren't aware of them.
+I make this reminder because in the past month I had three separate conversations with colleagues in which we discussed topics I mistakenly thought they would have been aware of.

 ### Conversation 1